Khushbooagarwalhub/etl/README.md

 ##### DATA CLEANUP AND ANALYSIS

-1.WORLD CUP CSV - The first file is the worldcup csv file used.We extracted the following columns from the csv file - Year
+1.WORLD CUP CSV WITH WINNER POSITIONS- The first file is the worldcup csv file used.We extracted the following columns from the csv file -
+Year
 Country
 Winner